prettier/prettier-vscode/README.md

 Supply the path to an ignore file such as `.gitignore` or `.prettierignore`.
 Files which match will not be formatted.
 Set to `null` to not read ignore files.

-> Note that this is set, this value will always be used and local ignore files will be ignored.
+**Note, if this is set, this value will always be used and local ignore files will be ignored.**

 #### prettier.configPath

 Supply a custom path to the prettier configuration file.

-> Note that this is set, this value will always be used and local configuration files will be ignored.
-A better option for global defaults is to put a `~/.prettierrc` file in your home directory.
+**Note, if this is set, this value will always be used and local configuration files will be ignored.
+A better option for global defaults is to put a `~/.prettierrc` file in your home directory.**

 #### prettier.prettierPath